“The stock market is never obvious. It is designed to fool most of the people, most of the time” Jesse Livermore

 Technical analysis is a form of market analysis based on historic price patterns.
 The basic assumption of technical analysis is, that human behaviour does not change over time, and thus similar historic market behaviour will lead to similar future behaviour.
 Technical analysis is a predictive form of analysis, a technical analyst will try to estimate what the market might most probably do over the next period of time.

-A technical analyst should have a certificate issued by IFTA or other private organisations.
+A technical analyst might have a certificate issued by IFTA or other private organisations.

 The main difference between quantitative analysis and technical analysis is, that quants are not focused on what the market will do in the future, but they will try to develop a trading – investing strategy which can be quantified.